Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 ## Tips and advice

-Advice No. 1 is "don't even try to hack git markdown."
-Even if you manage to style some stuff one day, Git may sweep it out tomorrow.
+Advice **No.1** is "don't try to hack Git-markdown."
+Even if you manage to style some elements one day, Git may sweep this out tomorrow.

 Besides symbols, the best HTML pals of markdown writers are